© Andy Carter, Dartmouth Photography

 © Original Image Photography

-This year Eat Your Words moves to a new location – a stunning yurt beside the Dartmouth Visitor Centre.
+This year Eat Your Words moves to a new location – a stunning yurtin the heart of Dartmouth.
 Join food experts, writers and chefs as they discuss new ideas and fresh challenges from the world of food and drink.
 The free sessions run from 10am on Saturday and conclude on Sunday morning with Kitchen Confidential, a lively Q&A featuring a panel of guest chefs.

 Festival-goers of all ages who fancy learning a new kitchen skill can choose from over 30 different hands-on workshops organised by Manna from Devon Cooking School.
 Learn how to make the perfect ceviche, the smoothest chocolate truffles, the finest Moroccan flatbread and much more.